BitBagCommerce/BitBagBible/doc/GithubBuilds.md

 # Github CI process
-We are required to test all changes through github actions, every change in plugin must have passed the test before changes can be committed to the main branch.
+We require to run GitHub Actions builds on all PRs.
+Every change must pass the build before changes can be merged to the main/master branch.
-Our standard is to create a build files in each of our plugins.
+Our standard is to create build files for each of our plugins.
 The `.github/workflows` directory must contain `build.yml` and `coding_standard.yml` files.
 # Subchapters
 ### [1.
 Build file syntax](./GithubBuilds/1_BuildSyntaxSubchapter.md)